KeykKal/Haven-IDE/README.md

 so you need to have this file additionally.

 # Set up
-1.you download and extract both the AtlusScriptTools a the <a href="https://github.com/KeykKal/Haven-IDE/releases">release</a>
+1.you download and extract both the <a href="https://github.com/ShrineFox/Atlus-Script-Tools">Atlus Script Tools</a> and the <a href="https://github.com/KeykKal/Haven-IDE/releases">release</a>

 2.you open the extracted HavenIDE.exe